 - Tap a face you've previously identified in the People & Pets grid, or tap the plus (+) button in the upper right corner to create a new person label.

 There are still a few limitations with tagging people.
-You can't tag a photo if Google hasn't already found any faces, and you'll still need to jump into the People & Pets album later to name new faces.
+You can't tag a photo if Google hasn't already found any faces, and you'll still need to jump into the People & Pets album within Google Photos later to name new faces per this last step.
 Still, this is a quicker way to tag photos than before, when you needed to wait for faces to pop up in the People & Pets album automatically.
 Take an afternoon to tag any of your important photos and take back your photo gallery!

 Best mobile camera